hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ![image](https://user-images.githubusercontent.com/37357447/189065286-c841d90a-6889-4200-8418-77f962146646.png)

-Component is used to represent any part of a system for which UML diagrams are made.
+Component is used to <u>represent any part of a system</u> for which UML diagrams are made.

 ### Node

 A node in UML is represented by a square box as shown in the following figure with a name.
-A node represents the physical component of the system.
+A node represents the <u>physical component</u> of the system.

 ![image](https://user-images.githubusercontent.com/37357447/189065323-49edfde4-d64a-4ebc-ab55-54a04b3ca8cb.png)